Transition to Civilian Life for Veterans

 Provide easy, online access to government benefit and assistance programs.

-Allows veterans to apply for compensation, pension, vocational rehabilitation, and education benefits.
+Allows veterans to apply for health care, disability compensation, and education benefits.

 Benefits and Assistance